Centulus/BasicAuthFetch/README.md

 By default the script removes:
 * The `decompiled/` directory
-* The temporary downloaded APK version folder
+* The temporary extracted package folder

 Keep them with `--no-clean` for debugging/inspection.